christmann/recs-redfish-api/applications/redfish-documentor/README.md

 #### -f, --filter

 This optional parameter points to a filter file, which specifies the properties to be ignored during the documentation generation.
 It has to be a valid JSON file.
 An example can be seen in the **config** folder.
-Note: Setting the value __true__ for a property within that filter file will completely ignore the corresponding property, whereas properties with the value __false__ will be documented but greyed out in the documentation.
+Note: Setting the value "REMOVED" for a property within that filter file will completely ignore the corresponding property, whereas properties with the value "HIDDEN" will be documented but greyed out in the documentation.

+#### -u, --urifilter

+This optional parameter points to a filter file, which specifies the URIs to be ignored or to be taken as primary URIs during the documentation generation.
+It has to be a valid JSON file.
+An example can be seen in the **config** folder.

 #### -p, --operations

 This optional parameter points to a operations file, which specifies the available operations (other than GET) per defined Resource.
 If not specified, only GET operations will be available.
+It has to be a valid JSON file.
+An example can be seen in the **config** folder.

 #### -l, --literals

 This optional parameter points to a literals file, which specifies literals for the documentation.
+It has to be a valid JSON file.
+An example can be seen in the **config** folder.

 #### -s, --schema